nikosuenderhauf/roboticvisionchallenges/scene-understanding.md

 Participating in the Semantic Scene Understanding Challenge is as simple as the 4 steps below.
 The BenchBot software stack is designed from the ground up to eliminate as many obstacles as possible, so you can focus on what matters: solving semantic scene understanding problems.
 A collection of resources, documentation, and examples are also available within the BenchBot ecosystem to support your experience while participating in the challenge.

 To participate in our challenge:
- 1. Download & install the [BenchBot software stack](https://github.com/roboticvisionorg/benchbot).
-Use the [examples](https://github.com/roboticvisionorg/benchbot_examples) to dive straight in & start playing.
+1. Download & install the BenchBot software stack.
+Use the examples to dive straight in & start playing (benchbot_run  --list-examples)
 2. Choose a task to start working on a solution for, using `benchbot_run  --list-tasks` to list supported tasks
 3. Start with the development environments "miniroom" and "house" which include ground-truth maps to aid in your algorithm development
- 4. Develop a solution using the` benchbot_run`, `benchbot_submit`, & `benchbot_eval` scripts
+4. Develop a solution using the `benchbot_run`, `benchbot_submit`, & `benchbot_eval` scripts
 5. Create some results for your solution in the challenge environments using:
-`benchbot_batch  -t <your_task>  -E <benchbot_root>/batches/challenge/<your_task>  -z  -n <your_submission_cmd>`
+`benchbot_batch  -r carter  -t <your_task>  -E <batch_name>  -z  -n <your_submission_cmd>`
- 6. Use the Submit tab at the top of our [EvalAI page](https://evalai.cloudcv.org/web/challenges/challenge-page/625/overview) to submit your results for evaluation
+6. Use the Submit tab at the top of our [EvalAI page](https://eval.ai/web/challenges/challenge-page/807/overview) to submit your results for evaluation

 Each participant is also required to write a short paper (approx 4 pages) outlining the technique which was used in the challenge.
 Please submit papers to (TBA).
 These papers will be made available to the general public through our challenge website.